 Implementation of the SWMP may be achieved through participation with other permit holders, public agencies, or private entities in cooperative efforts to satisfy the requirements of Part II and Part III of the permit in lieu of creating duplicate program elements for each individual permittee.
 However, each permittee remains responsible for annually reporting on the program elements conducted by the other entity within its jurisdictional area and maintaining documentation of the activity.
 Each SWMP, taken as a whole, shall achieve the "effective prohibition" requirements and "MEP" standards from Section 402(p)(3)(B) of the CWA, as implemented pursuant to Section 403.0885, F.S., and rules promulgated thereunder.

 Each SWMP covers the term of the permit and shall be updated as necessary, or as required by the Department, to ensure that it complies with Section 403.0885, F.S., and rules promulgated thereunder, and is consistent with Section 402(p)(3)(B) of the CWA.
 Modifications to the SWMP shall be made in accordance with Part II.G of this permit.
 Compliance with the SWMP and the compliance schedules in Part III shall be deemed in compliance with Parts II.A and II.B of the permit.
-The Florida Department of Transportation’s (FDOT) 2005 Statewide Stormwater Management Program for MS4 Permits, or the subsequent revised program that is submitted and approved by the Department, is hereby incorporated into this permit by reference, and thus its contents are enforceable elements of the permit.
-Specific components of the SWMP are identified in Parts II and III to serve as measurable and enforceable elements of this permit.
+The Florida Department of Transportation’s (FDOT) 2012 Statewide Stormwater Management Program for MS4 Permits, or the subsequent revised program that is submitted and approved by the Department, is hereby incorporated into this permit by reference, and thus its contents are enforceable elements of the permit.
+Specific components to be included in each SWMP are identified in Parts II and III to serve as measurable and enforceable elements of this permit.

 A. Stormwater Management Program (SWMP) Requirements.

-1. Structural Controls and Stormwater Collection System Operation: The MS4 and any stormwater structural control shall continue to be operated by the permittees in a manner to reduce the discharge of pollutants (including floatables) to the MEP.
+1. MS4 Operation and Maintenance: The MS4 shall continue to be operated by the permittees in a manner to reduce the discharge of pollutants (including floatables) to the MEP.

 a.
 Each permittee, except FDOT District Four and FDOT Florida’s Turnpike Enterprise, shall comply with the applicable inspection and maintenance requirements in Table II.A.1.a Inspection And Maintenance Schedule For Structural Controls And Roadways for those controls operated by the permittee.
 FDOT District Four and FDOT Florida’s Turnpike Enterprise shall comply with the inspection and maintenance requirements in Table II.A.1.a, or with the inspection and maintenance schedule as included in the revised and approved FDOT Statewide Stormwater Management Program that specifies minimum inspection frequencies.